Dody06/Dody06/Importing-from-Authy.md

 Authenticator Pro can generate the 7 digit codes used by Authy.
-Unfortunately, there is no way to export the secrets directly from the Authy app as it is locked down and proprietary.
+Unfortunately, there is no way to export the secrets directly from the Authy app as it's locked down and proprietary.

 *This guide may require some advanced technical knowledge*